Benito Cereno: Prose rhythm: tension vs. relief, narrative style versus legal documents

 Several critics have noticed the fundamental rhythm of the story, a rhythm of tension and relief characteristic of the sentences, Captain Delano's state of mind, and even of the structure of the novella as a whole.

-Every so often, Delbanco notices an unusual hissing whisper or silent hand signal "might cut through Delano's haze and awaken him to the true situation, but he always reverts to 'tranquillizing' thoughts" about the white man's power and the black man's "natural servility".
+Every so often, Delano notices an unusual hissing whisper or silent hand signal "might cut through Delano's haze and awaken him to the true situation, but he always reverts to 'tranquillizing' thoughts" about the white man's power and the black man's "natural servility".
 Unconsciously, Delano lets himself be distracted from pursuing his apprehensions.
 Delbanco concludes his description of the shaving scene (see below) with an assessment of what he sees as the purpose of the rhythm: "This pattern of tension followed by release gives Benito Cereno its teasing rhythm of flow-and-ebb, which, since the release is never complete, has the incremental effect of building pressure toward the bursting point."

 The prolonged riddle of the main story is solved with the leap of Don Benito into Delano's boat—an ending of just a page and a half.
 This event is related a second time, now in "the cumbersome style of a judicial exposition" for which the documents in the source provided the model.
 For Berthoff, the presence of these documents represent "only the most abrupt of a series of shifts and starts in the presentation" that constitute the narrative rhythm of "tension increasing and diminishing" and of "the nervous succession of antithetical feelings and intuitions."
 Berthoff recognizes the sentences perform the double function of simultaneously showing and suspending, remarking, "They must communicate tension but also damp it down."
 Though the paragraphs are usually short, the longer ones contain what, for Berthoff, is the essential rhythm of the tale: